Last updated on July 22nd, 2019 at 12:45 pm

 But, this could not be farther from the truth.

 Fifty-five thousand prescriptions of Amytal are filled every day right here in the United States.
 Amytal is one of the most dangerous prescriptions to become addicted to because it can kill you within ten minutes of consumption.
-And 10% of people who overdose on Amytal end up dying.
+And 10 percent of people who overdose on Amytal end up dying.

 Are you worried that someone you know and love is addicted to Amytal?
 Or that you yourself may be becoming addicted?
 Scroll down to learn more about this dangerous, and way too often deadly, medication.